-A RESIDENT who lives with a MEMBER or TENANT at an Association property and who has a valid California driver's license displaying a Heritage Ranch address may be issued a RESIDENT IDENTIFICATION CARD by the ASSOCIATION'S MEMBER SERVICES OFFICE.
-A RESIDENT IDENTIFICATION CARD allows a RESIDENT in good standing with the ASSOCIATION to call in GUESTS, obtain VEHICLE DECALS in the RESIDENT'S name from the Main GATEHOUSE staff, gain access through the Member Lane entry gates when engaged, and use the facilities of the ASSOCIATION in accordance with the RULES AND REGULATIONS contained herein.
+A RESIDENT who lives with a MEMBER or TENANT at an Association property and who has a valid California driver's license displaying a Heritage Ranch address may be issued a RESIDENT IDENTIFICATION CARD by the ASSOCIATION'S Member Services Office.
+A RESIDENT IDENTIFICATION CARD allows a RESIDENT in good standing with the ASSOCIATION to call in GUESTS, obtain VEHICLE DECALS in the RESIDENT'S name from the Member Services Office, gain access through the Member Lane entry gates when engaged, and use the facilities of the ASSOCIATION in accordance with the RULES AND REGULATIONS contained herein.

 A RESIDENT has none of the other privileges afforded the PRIMARY MEMBERS, CO-MEMBERS or TENANTS.
 RESIDENTS do not receive WATER RIGHTS OR VESSEL DECALS except through a WATER RIGHTS TRANSFER (See 3.02.05).
-PRIMARY MEMBERS AND TENANTS are responsible to ensure RESIDENT information is kept current with the ASSOCIATION'S MEMBER SERVICES OFFICE.
+RESIDENTS may not update Permanent Guest Lists.
+PRIMARY MEMBERS AND TENANTS are responsible to ensure RESIDENT information is kept current with the ASSOCIATION'S Member Services Office.